-The business rates shares payable for 2021/22 were estimated before the start of the financial year as £47.666m to Knowsley and £0.481m to MFRA.
-These sums have been paid in 2021/22 and charged to the Collection Fund in year.
-The actual income from business ratepayers for 2021/22 was £46.770m (£37.623m in 2020/21), which while still presenting an in-year deficit, this represents a significant improvement from the previous year as the additional retail reliefs awarded in respect of the Covid-19 pandemic begin to subside.
+The business rates shares payable for 2022/23 were estimated before the start of the financial year as £46.063m to Knowsley and £0.465m to MFRA.
+These sums have been paid in 2022/23 and charged to the Collection Fund in year.
+The actual income from business ratepayers for 2022/23 was £46.759m (£46.770m in 2021/22), which now presents an in-year surplus as the additional retail reliefs awarded in respect of the Covid-19 pandemic have greatly reduced.

-In addition to the local management of business rates, authorities are expected to finance successful appeals made by ratepayers in respect of rateable values as defined by the VOA and hence business rates outstanding at 31 March 2022.
+In addition to the local management of business rates, authorities are expected to finance successful appeals made by ratepayers in respect of rateable values as defined by the VOA and hence business rates outstanding at 31 March 2023.
 As such, authorities are required to make a provision for these amounts.
 Appeals are charged and provided for in proportion to the precepting shares.
-The total successful prior year appeals awarded and charged to the provision during 2021/22 was £2.598m, leaving a total of £4.701m at 31 March 2022 to cover future payments for those appeals still pending.
-Knowsley's 99% share of the provision (£4.654m) is included in its consolidated balance sheet.
+The total successful prior year appeals awarded and charged to the provision during 2022/23 was £3.284m, leaving a total of £1.417m at 31 March 2023 to cover future payments for those appeals still pending.
+Knowsley's 99% share of the provision (£1.402m) is included in its consolidated balance sheet.

-Independent Auditor's Report to the Members of Knowlsey Metropolitan Borough Council
+Independent auditor's report to the members of Knowsley Metropolitan Borough Council